apache/pekko/docs/src/main/paradox/general/remoting.md

 ## Ways in which Transparency is Broken

-What is true of Akka need not be true of the application which uses it, since designing for distributed execution poses some restrictions on what is possible.
+What is true of Pekko need not be true of the application which uses it, since designing for distributed execution poses some restrictions on what is possible.
 The most obvious one is that all messages sent over the wire must be serializable.